 Regarding flight in the mountain region

-In such a case, we would charter helicopter for our guest regarding schedule of their international flight and for the different problem arise in the trek.
-The charter cost should be paid at head office of Tourist link Trek at Thamel and later on you can claim with your travel insurance.
+In such a case, we would charter a helicopter for our guests regarding the schedule of their international flight and for the different problems that arise in the trek.
+The charter cost should be paid at the head office of Tourist link Trek at Thamel and later on, you can claim with your travel insurance.

-As per Nepal Civil aviation rules the helicopter will fly, if the visibility is up to 1500m and visibility should be 5000m for flying Twin Otter in Nepalese sky.
+As per Nepal Civil aviation rules, the helicopter will fly, if the visibility is up to 1500m and visibility should be 5000m for flying Twin Otter in Nepalese sky.

 Volunteering Hand of Life Himalaya Trekking

 Ganesh Himal community foundation is a voluntary organization run by Life Himalaya Trekking for the development of people’s lifestyle, education, and villages in the rural village of Dhading district Nepal.
 An amount of 10% from every trip booking at Life Himalaya will go into the account of the Ganesh Himal Community Foundation.
 So this shows that we are liable for the social development of Nepal along with the tourism business.

 The main job of the Ganesh Himal Community Foundation is to construct the school and libraries in the rural areas of Nepal, in the needed place after a proper study.
 Conduct programs for skill development, health, sanitation, and village development with a joint effort of local people.

 For a further look at the Ganesh Himal Community Foundation website www.ghcfnepal.org

 Different types of equipments are required to fully enjoy your trip in Nepal.
 The required equipment may depend on the trip type, weather conditions, season and the maximum altitude of the trip.View Equipment List